 - Submit a Funding Request on OspreyHub, including documentation of all expenses

 - Include dates and times for the program, club contribution, and personal contribution (if any), and requested amount.

-- Meet with student development advisor at least one week or more (please refer to Student Development and/or Senate website for supplemental due date schedule) before meeting with the Finance Committee.
+- Meet with Student Development Advisor at least one week or more (please refer to Student Development and/or Senate website for Funding Request due date schedule) before meeting with the Finance Committee.

 - The Student Senate Finance Chair will verify the Student Development advisor has approved the request.